hypernormalisation/zeal/guides/expertise_t6.md

 - Legguards of Endless Rage
 - T6 legs

-(For Endless Rage/T6, although this is barely an upgrade, it is still an upgrade - especially if you can now use Glyph of the Outcast instead of Glyph of Ferocity as your leg enchant.)
+(For Endless Rage/T6, although this is barely an upgrade, it is still an upgrade - especially if you can now use Glyph of the Outcast instead of Glyph of Ferocity as your head enchant.)

 Bow-stitched are your BiS on high-armor bosses, Divine Retribution are your BiS on low-armor bosses.